-Cris received a 2014 James W. Ray Venture Project Award for his Great Plains Project, in which he will create objects, installations and performances that express emotional and practical poetic truths about his family’s history and experience on the Great Plains from 1919 to 1940.
-Bruch will revisit Genoa, CO, talking with people and looking at the physical evidence of their lives.
+Cris received a 2014 James W. Ray Venture Project Award for his Great Plains Project, in which he will create objects, installations, and performances that express emotional and practical poetic truths about his family’s history and experience on the Great Plains from 1919 to 1940.
+He will revisit Genoa, Colorado, talking with people and looking at the physical evidence of their lives.
 This region was the homeland of his father’s family as well as the place where his grandparents got married in 1919.
 As dry land farmers, his grandparents survived the Dust Bowl, the Depression, and the grasshopper plagues before moving to Missouri in 1940.
-By referencing a letter that his grandmother wrote to his dad describing the first house that she lived in, one of Bruch’s projects focuses on producing an installation that reflects the provisional vernacular of wooden farm buildings, and incorporates objects and arrangements that reflect on how values and aesthetics have changed since his grandparents’ time.
-Bruch speculates that this project will be relevant to many people today due to the outsize impacts of economically induced emigration, harsh weather, and the financial milieu.
-In spite of these adversities, Bruch exemplifies that there is no shortage of generosity, compassion, humor, invention, and hard work.
+By referencing a letter that his grandmother wrote to his dad describing the first house that she lived in, one of Cris' projects focuses on producing an installation that reflects the provisional vernacular of wooden farm buildings, and incorporates objects and arrangements that reflect on how values and aesthetics have changed since his grandparents’ time.
+He speculates that this project will be relevant to many people today due to the outsize impacts of economically induced emigration, harsh weather, and the financial milieu.
+In spite of these adversities, he exemplifies that there is no shortage of generosity, compassion, humor, invention, and hard work.
 These are the qualities he celebrates in his new work.

 As part of his Fellowship’s Meet the Artist requirements, Cris gave a talk at the Port Angeles Fine Arts Center on how his work has developed since 1995, when he was awarded a commission to make an entrance portal for the Arts Center.
-An audience of 20 people attended the talk, at which Bruch spoke about his involvement with process and limitation, and his interests in time, turbulence, and curvature.
+An audience of 20 people attended the talk, at which he spoke about his involvement with process and limitation, and his interests in time, turbulence, and curvature.
 Many questions arose regarding the nature of art-making in general, and specific questions about Bruch’s approach to materials and concepts.